PawseySC/singularity-containers/_episodes/22-build-docker.md

 1. enables strict and verbose shell behaviour for the build step
 2. updates the Ubuntu package index
-3. installs the three required packages without additional recommended packages
+3. installs the two required packages without additional recommended packages
 4. removes cached package data that is not needed at runtime

-The `fortune-mod` package provides the `fortune` command, while `fortunes-min` supplies a small database of messages for it to print.

 The package-index update, installation, and cleanup are performed in the same `RUN` instruction.
 Removing files in a later layer would not remove them from the earlier layer in which they were created.